PanagopoulosGeorge/trading_strategies/README.md

 - Python (3.7) installed on your system.
 - All dependencies installed.
 This project uses poetry as dependency management.
+- Use "poetry install" to create a venv and install all dependencies.

 ## Usage